pts/tinygpgs/README.txt

 `python2.4 -m tinygpgs/__main'.
 For Python >=2.7, `python -m tinygpgs' also works.

-Using the file class API in the Python library
+Using the file class API in the Python module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Install the Python library first, then see in
+Install the Python module first, then see in
 https://github.com/pts/tinygpgs/blob/master/tinygpgs.rst how to use the
 file class API from your Python code.